jforget/raku-Hamilton2/doc/Hamilton.en.md

 until  I   migrated  the  `Hamilton-stat.rakumod`  module.
 Then  the segmentation errors appeared in  program `website1.raku` using Cro.
-So the cause for these errors does not seem to be in Bailador, but rather in the module computing statistics on Hamiltonian paths.
+So the cause for these errors does not seem to be in Bailador, but rather in the  module computing statistics  on Hamiltonian paths, or  in some compatibility problem between `Inline::Perl5` and `Graph.pm`.

 Then I migrated the Cro program `website1.raku` from Perl module [`Graph.pm`](https://metacpan.org/search?q=graph)